MathewHDYT/OneShare/_docs/notes/haskell/types_classes.md

 This is invalid because the 3 is not of type `Bool`.

-Theese types are checked before the evaluation, therefore Haskell programs are *type safe*.
+These types are checked before the evaluation, therefore Haskell programs are *type safe*.

 ### Basic types